coredns/coredns/plugin/reload/README.md

 ~~~

 CoreDNS starts and serves health from :8080.
 Now you change `:8080` to `:443` not knowing a process
 is already listening on that port.
-The process reloads, and performs the following steps:
+The process reloads and performs the following steps:

 1. close the listener on 8080
 2. reload and parse the config again